whiskyechobravo/kerko/README.md

 Kerko requires Python 3.7 or later.

-### Dependencies

-The following packages will be automatically installed when installing Kerko:
+The following Python packages will be automatically installed when installing
+Kerko:

 * [Babel]: utilities for internationalization and localization.
 * [Bootstrap-Flask]: helper for integrating [Bootstrap].
+* [Click]: command line interface creation kit.
 * [Flask]: web application framework.
 * [Flask-Babel]: helps Kerko provide its own translations, at the blueprint level.
 * [Flask-WTF]: simple integration of Flask and WTForms.